Constructions of exotic actions on product manifolds with an asymmetric factor: Introduction

-The purpose of this note is to shed some light on the influence of that second factor on symmetries of the whole product.
+The purpose of this note is to shed some light on the influence of the highly symmetric factor on symmetries of the whole product.
 In particular, we prove that for every asymmetric manifold $M$ there exist smooth actions of the circle group (or a cyclic group of prime order) on $M\times S^2$ which do not come solely from actions on~$S^2$, and a similar result follows for involutions on $M\times S^1$ (Theorems \ref{thm:non-product-actions} and {\ref{thm:Z2-non-product-actions}, respectively).
-This stands in contrast with the case of free actions of the circle group on a class of $7$-manifolds given as $M\times S^1$, where $M$ is an ``almost asymmetric'' manifold: we show that all such actions are product ones (Theorem~\ref{thm:product-actions}).
+This seems to stand in contrast with the case of free actions of the circle group on a class of $7$-manifolds given as $M\times S^1$, where $M$ is an ``almost asymmetric'' manifold: we present some evidence that such actions are product ones (Proposition~\ref{prop:product-actions}).
 We also discuss a possible approach to the problem of detecting product actions among free orientation preserving actions of cyclic groups of prime order on $M \times S^1$ (Theorem~\ref{thm:detecting_non-product_actions}).

 \textbf{Notation.} We work in the smooth category.
 In particular, all manifolds and actions are taken to be smooth.
 Furthermore, unless otherwise stated, all manifolds are assumed to be compact.